-CROSS REF.: 5:290 (Employment Termination and Suspensions)
+CROSS REF.: 5:120 (Employee Ethics; Code of Professional Conduct; and Conflict of Interest), 5:290 (Employment Termination and Suspensions)

 5:210 Resignations and Retirement

 Tenured teachers and licensed employees may resign at any time with consent of the Executive Committee or by written notice sent to the Special Education Director at least 30 days before the intended date of resignation.
 No teacher or licensed employee may resign during the school term in order to accept another teaching or licensed position without the consent of the Executive Committee.